-The Ashtanga Yoga Confluence will be held at the Catamaran Resort Hotel & Spa in San Diego just 15 minutes from the airport.
-When you arrive at the Catamaran Resort, please stop at the Confluence registration table in the lobby with you ID to pick up your badge and event guide, which includes complete schedules and locations.
-Your badge will be your admission to classes and events and you will need identification to pick up your badge.
+The Ashtanga Yoga Confluence will be held at the San Diego Marriott Marquis & Marina just 10 minutes from the airport on the San Diego Bay.
+When you arrive at the San Diego Marriott Marquis & Marina, please stop by the Confluence registration desk at the Marina Ballroom lobby on the 2nd floor just up the escalator near Starbucks.
+Please bring your ID to pick up your badge and event guide, which includes complete schedules and locations.
+Your badge will be your admission to classes and events.

 In India, the elephant headed god is known as the Remover of Obstacles and the Lord of Beginnings.
 He is honored at important ceremonies to insure an auspicious beginning and successful completion of the event.